barayuda/ReactNative-Tutor/README.md

 ### How to Start the app

 ReactNative Tutor uses Wit.ai for fetching Code Snippets.
 Therefore, it requires a web token that one needs to generate from the Wit.ai official website.
-I have added a tutorial on creating the NLP based Wit.ai API Endpoint on the ReactNativeTutor Web App.
-Once you have made the API, follow the steps below to start the app-
+I have added a tutorial on creating the NLP based Wit.ai API Endpoint on the <a href="https://inspiring-goldberg-6c4aee.netlify.app/"> React Native Tutor Web App.</a> Once you have made the API, follow the steps below to start the app-

 * Download or Fork the Repository.